CloudWithChris/cloudwithchris.com/content/talk/melbourne-azure-ug-static-content/index.md

   costCurrency: ""    # Cost currency for the event.
 Use a standard format - http://en.wikipedia.org/wiki/ISO_4217
   available: "" # Whether registration/ticket purchases/etc. are still available (true/false).
 Defaults to false when event is in past.
 ---
-Did you know that static content can help you build performant websites that easily scale globally?
+Did you know that static content can help you build performant sites that easily scale globally?
 Better yet, they can be incredibly cost-effective!

 Join Chris, as he talks through -
 * The JAMstack (not related to Paddington bear - I promise!) and why you should care about it
 * Static Site Generators such as Hugo
 * Azure Hosting Options - Azure Storage vs Azure Static Web Apps
-* Combining Static Websites with Serverless APIs
+* Combining Static sites with Serverless APIs